FTL-Hyperspace/FTL-Hyperspace/wiki/Building-on-Linux.md

 ## Building ZHL files (not required to build Hyperspace)

-To build ZHL files, you need to install Lua and some relate dependencies.
-Run the following commands
+To build ZHL files, you need to install Lua and LuaRocks-packages.

+While newer versions of Lua may work, Lua 5.3 is confirmed to work and is therefore our recommendation here.
+Certain distributions, such as Fedora, do not offer Lua 5.3 in their repositories anymore.
+In this case, it may be worth it to try newer versions of Lua instead.

+On Ubuntu 26.04, run the following commands to install Lua, LuaRocks and related LuaRocks-packages.

 ```
 sudo apt install lua5.3 liblua5.3-dev luarocks